 How much fresh water do you have immediate access to?
 A few packages of water bottles, gallon water jugs, and if possible a couple of food-grade water barrels are handy in emergency situations.
 To help with planning Check out our water storage calculator tool and our article How do you store large amounts of water?
 Long-Term Water Storage.

 Storing a large amount of water might be impractical for you depending on your situation so having a good water filter that you can fit in a bag or 72-hour kit could be life-saving.
+Even if you have a large water storage a good water filter can be helpful because over time that water will likely become contaminated and either need to be filtered, treated, or replaced.

 “Store at least one gallon of water per person for drinking and sanitation.
 A normally active person needs about three-quarters of a gallon of fluid daily, from water and other beverages.
 However, individual needs vary depending on age, health, physical condition, activity, diet, and climate.”Department of Homeland Security

 Do you live in a rural place with a yard that you can utilize a section of for a home garden or do you live in an apartment in the city?
 Even if you don’t have a yard try getting some pots and planting an inside garden.
 Assessing whether or not an outside or inside garden is right for you in your situation is worth considering.
-Gardens are a great way to be self sufficient and provide food for yourself with no dependence on a grocery store.
+Gardens are a great way to be self-sufficient and provide food for yourself with no dependence on a grocery store.
 See more about gardening lower in this article and check out our article How to Prepare a Peach Seed for Planting.

 Knowledge and skills